c4s4/md2pdf/README.md

 MdTools is a collection of personal Markdown tools :

 - md2pdf: transforms a markdown file into PDF.
-- md2epub: transforms a markdown file to ePub.
 - md2xml: transforms a markdown file into XML for my site DTD.

 They all call *pandoc* that mus be installed. *md2pdf* and *md2xml* also